 As it turns out, Ireland’s national holiday, St. Patrick's Day, is celebrated on March 17 because that is the day Saint Patrick himself died.

-Supposedly the great man went to his eternal rest at the grand old age of 122.
+Supposedly, Patrick went to his eternal rest at the grand old age of 122!
 The Annals of the Four Masters recounted in death as follows:

 "Patrick, son of Calphurn, son of Potaide, archbishop, first primate, and chief apostle of Ireland, whom Pope Celestine the First had sent to preach the Gospel and disseminate religion and piety among the Irish, was the person who separated them from the worship of idols and specters, who conquered and destroyed the idols which they had for worshipping; who had expelled demons and evil spirits from among them, and brought them from the darkness of sin and vice to the light of faith and good works, and who guided and conducted their souls from the gates of hell (to which they were going), to the gates of the kingdom of heaven.

 "It was he that baptized and blessed the men, women, sons and daughters of Ireland, with their territories and tribes, both fresh waters and sea inlets.
 It was by him that many cells, monasteries, and churches were erected throughout Ireland; seven hundred churches was their number.